Loading

 2017

-The Museum of the City of New York, New York, Art in the Open: Fifty Years of Public Art in New York, curated by Lilly Tuttle
+Museum of the City of New York, Art in the Open: Fifty Years of Public Art in New York, curated by Lilly Tuttle

-Fingesten Gallery, New York, Up, In, Out and Away: Painting Across Landscapes
+Fingesten Gallery, Pace University, New York, Up, In, Out and Away: Painting Across Landscapes

 2016

-The Fine Art Museum of Karamay, Karamay, Inaugural Exhibition
+Fine Art Museum of Karamay, China, Inaugural Exhibition

-National Portrait Gallery, Smithsonian Institute, Washington DC, Recent Acquisitions Exhibition
+National Portrait Gallery, Smithsonian Institution, Washington, DC, Recent Acquisitions Exhibition

-Printed Matter, New York, A Book about Colab
+Printed Matter, New York, The A. More Store

 LaMama Galleria, New York, Introductions, curated by Roberto Juarez

-Sacramento State University Gallery, Sacramento, Pump Up The Volume, with Joe Lewis
+Sacramento State University Gallery, California, Pump Up The Volume, with Joe Lewis

 2015